danielscholl/azure-fabric-arch/README.md

 >NOTE: ALWAYS USE A NEW POWERSHELL SESSION!!!

 ### Create Environment File

+Environment files are used as project environments  ie:  dev, test, production and provide a convenient place to place override parameter settings.
+The majority of these settings are loaded into a Key Vault to be used for the CI/CD Pipelines.

 Create an environment setting file in the root directory ie: `.env_dev.ps1`